ETG1/alx-system_engineering-devops/0x00-shell_basics/README.md

 18.Life is a series of commas,not periods. lists all the files and directories of the current directory, separated by commas (,).

+19.File type: School
+magic file that it is used to detect school data files